Befunge: Compilation

 As stated, the design goal for Befunge was to create a language which was difficult to compile.
 This was attempted with the implementation of self-modifying code (the 'p' instruction can write new instructions into the playfield) and a multi-dimensional playfield (the same instruction can be executed in four different directions).

 Nevertheless, these obstacles have been overcome, to some degree, and Befunge compilers have been written using appropriate techniques.

 The bef2c compiler included with the standard Befunge-93 distribution uses threaded code: each instruction is compiled to a snippet of C code, and control flows through the snippets just as it does in a Befunge interpreter (that is, conditionally on the value of some 'direction' register).
 This does not result in a significant advantage over a good interpreter.
 Note that the bef2c compiler is not correct since it does not handle either 'p' or string mode, but it would not be impossible to make it do so (although the C language might not be well-suited for this).

 The Betty compiler, for example, treats every possible straight line of instructions as a subprogram, and if a 'p' instruction alters that subprogram, that subprogram is recompiled.
-This is an interesting variation on just-in-time compilation, and it results in a much better advantage over an interpreter, since many instructions can be executed in native code without making intervening decisions on the 'direction' register.
+This variation on just-in-time compilation results in a much better advantage over an interpreter, since many instructions can be executed in native code without making intervening decisions on the 'direction' register.